lbehnke/hierarchical-clustering-java/README.md

 What you get out
 ----------------

-The algorithm creates a *Cluster* instance representing an hierachy of clusters based on their distances.
+The algorithm creates a *Cluster* instance representing an hierachy of cluster nodes based on their distances.
 You may want to visualize the result using the Swing component *DendrogramPanel*:

     DendrogramPanel dp = new DendrogramPanel();